nearform/titus/docs/devops/README.md

 Titus includes a fully featured, production-ready CI pipeline.
 Titus uses CircleCI as its infrastructure of choice for continuous integration.
 The Titus CI pipeline includes all of the steps needed to build assets, lint and test, push containers, and deploy.

 ![titus-ci-pipeline](../img/titus-ci-pipeline.svg)
+Fig.2 Titus CI Pipeline

-For more information, refer to the [Build, Test and Deploy Using CI Pipelines](devops/ci-pipeline/).
+For more information, refer to [Build, Test and Deploy Using CI Pipelines](devops/ci-pipeline/).

 ## Add a New Helm Chart